Nanjing Massacre: Mass rape

 In a documentary film about the Nanjing Massacre, In the Name of the Emperor, a former Japanese soldier named Shiro Azuma spoke candidly about their treatment of women in Nanjing, telling that they would first expose the women's intimate parts:

 At first we used some kinky words like Pikankan.
 Pi means "hip", kankan means "look".
 Pikankan means, "Let's see a woman open up her legs."
 Chinese women didn't wear under-pants.
 Instead, they wore trousers tied with a string.
 There was no belt.
 As we pulled the string, the buttocks were exposed.
 We "pikankan".
 We looked.

 Afterwards, rape and even murder would often follow: "We took turns raping them.
 It would be all right if we only raped them.
 I shouldn't say all right.
 But we always stabbed and killed them.
 Because dead bodies don't talk."

-Iris Chang, author of the book Rape of Nanjing, wrote one of the most comprehensive accounts of Japanese war atrocities in China.
-In her book, she estimated that the number of Chinese women raped by Japanese soldiers ranged from 20,000 to 80,000.
-Chang also states that not all rape victims were women.
+Iris Chang wrote The Rape of Nanking, one of the most comprehensive accounts of Japanese war atrocities in China.
+Chang estimates that the number of Chinese women raped by Japanese soldiers ranged from 20,000 to 80,000.
+She also states that not all rape victims were women.
 Some Chinese men were sodomized and forced to perform "repulsive sex acts".
 Japanese soldiers also raped teenage boys.

 There are also accounts of Japanese troops coercing families into committing incestuous acts; sons were forced to rape their mothers, fathers their daughters, and brothers their sisters.
 Other family members would be forced to look on.
 Instead of punishing the Japanese troops who were responsible for wholesale rape, "'The Japanese expeditionary Force in Central China issued an order to set up comfort houses during this period of time,' Yoshimi Yoshiaki, a prominent history professor at Chuo University, observes, 'because Japan was afraid of criticism from China, the United States of America and Europe following the case of massive rapes between battles in Shanghai and Nanjing.'"